Amherst College, History

 |Location:||Massachusetts, United States|

-Amherst College is a private co-educational liberal arts college of 1,800 students and more than two hundred faculty located in the Connecticut River Valley of western Massachusetts.
-It participates with Hampshire, Mount Holyoke, and Smith Colleges, and with the University of Massachusetts in the Five-College consortium.
+Amherst College is a private undergraduate liberal arts college for men and women, with 1,800 students and more than 200 faculty members.
+Located in the Connecticut River valley of western Massachusetts, Amherst participates with Hampshire, Mount Holyoke, and Smith colleges and the University of Massachusetts in the Five-College consortium.

 Tracie Rubeck, Ph.D.

 |Primary Category:||American History / Studies